Course responsible:Knut Einar Rosendahl

 - Work both independently and in pairs in preparing written reports, making oral presentation and taking part in scientific discussions.

-- Feedback related to writing discussion notes.
+- Supervision and feedback related to writing discussion notes.

 Basic Microeconomics such as ECN110 Microeconomics I - How to Think Like an Economist.